Valley of Flowers Trek

 What’s life without adventure?
 Isn’t the real purpose of life to travel, to experience new places, and witness the sunrise from new mountaintops?
 This thought is what united Jatin and Tarun over a cup of chai, in spite of being from two unrelated backgrounds (CA and IT).
 They knew each other since the time Jatin was helping Tarun learn the ways of the wilderness through weekend treks and outings with another traveling group.
 Their love for traveling and trekking together motivated them to start something of their own.
 Thus was born “Plan The Unplanned”, where travel goals come true.
 Under the Companies Act, Plan The Unplanned is incorporated as Unplanned Journeys Private Limited They started their journey on unsteady ground, much like any other company, but they shared an infatuation for travel and adventure with their customers, which amplified their determination, and thus, Plan the Unplanned family keeps getting bigger every day!
 Just about any travel idea can come alive with Plan The Unplanned…treks, adventure activities like rock climbing, kayaking, rafting, backpacking trips across the country, cultural outings, photo walks; everything that fellow travelers need, to explore the great outdoors together.
 Well now that the wanderlust has kicked in and you can already see a vacation in your nearest future, here’s what we have to offer!

-Meals: The package includes vegetarian meals, starting from dinner on Day 1 to breakfast on Day 6.
+- All vegetarian meals from Dinner on Day 1 to Breakfast on Day 6.

 Exclusions